 Why can’t the exchange provide me with accurate tax reports?

 This is one of the biggest challenges with crypto tax reporting today.
 As soon as you either transfer cryptocurrency from the exchange or purchase crypto on a different platform, the exchange no longer knows when, how, or at what rate you acquired all your cryptocurrencies.
-This information is required for tracking your cost basis and generating tax reports, which is why the only solution is to use a crypto tax app to do the job in most cases.
+This information is required for tracking your cost basis and generating tax reports, so the only solution is to use a crypto tax app to do the job in most cases.

 How can I pay less tax on my crypto?